bmcandr/az-blob-stacio/README.md

 ### Credentials

-Azure Blob Storage credentials can be provided by providing either:
+Azure Blob Storage credentials can be provided by setting either of the following class variables:

-* a storage connection string as shown above or by setting `AZURE_STORAGE_CONNECTION_STRING` in your environment
+* `BlobStacIO.conn_str`: a [connection string](https://learn.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string#configure-a-connection-string-for-an-azure-storage-account) for the Azure storage account.
+Checks for `AZURE_STORAGE_CONNECTION_STRING` in your environment by default.
-* a credential object that provides access to the storage account hosting the static STAC
+* `BlobStacIO.credential`: a [credential](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python#credentials) that provides access to the storage account hosting the static STAC.

     ```python
     from azure.core.credentials import AzureSasCredential